RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Proposed Method

 A central challenge in quantifying memorization of long texts is ensuring that extracted passages correspond to distinct, non-overlapping segments of the source material.
 Generic prompts (e.g., ``\textit{When does Harry Potter first meet his friends?}") may elicit verbatim responses from the LLM, but such answers can be drawn from multiple locations in the book, making it difficult to measure what and how much content the model can truly reproduce.

-To address this, we introduce the Section Summary Agent, which produces both: (1) a segmentation of the text into semantically self-contained chunks (referred to as events), and (2) metadata for each chunk, consisting of high-level bullet point summaries and other structured information, which can then be used as dynamic soft prompts to steer the model toward generating content specific to the target event.
-Together, these elements allow for precise event-level extractions and a finer systematic identification of memorized content.
+To address this, we introduce the Section Summary Agent, which produces: (1) a segmentation of the text into semantically self-contained chunks (referred to as events), and (2) metadata for each chunk, consisting of high-level bullet point summaries and other structured information, which can then be used as dynamic soft prompts to steer the model toward generating content specific to the target event.
+Together, these allow for precise event-level extractions and a systematic detection of memorized content.